olliiiver/sml_parser/README.md

 # Smart Message Language (SML) parser

-Easy to use C++ library with a low memory footprint to parse SML messages byte by byte.
+Easy to use C++ library with a low memory footprint to parse SML messages (based on BSI TR-03109-1) byte by byte from smart meters.

 The library will control the last CRC value to check if the received data is correct.
-On any error the parser will reset and wait for valid data.
+On any error, the parser will reset and wait for valid data.
+This allows to start parsing at any time.
+For example, a half received message is discarded.

-Outside the library handlers can be registered to work on received information.
+Outside the library handlers can be registered to process received information.

 ## Example and usage